Perinatal Depressive and Anxiety Disorders

 Consequences of untreated illnessTop

-Depressive and anxiety disorders throughout the perinatal period may not only cause impairment in functioning and affect interpersonal relationships, but they can also increase the risk of adverse outcomes in the offspring.
+Depressive and anxiety disorders throughout the perinatal period may not only cause impairment in functioning and affect interpersonal relationships but can also increase the risk of adverse outcomes in the offspring.
 The mechanism for the association between mental distress during the perinatal period and adverse outcomes in the offspring is not fully understood.
 Dysregulation in the maternal-placental-fetal axis as well as irregular patterns of inflammation throughout pregnancy have been suggested to be common physiologic pathways.
-Environmental factors associated with depression and anxiety such as maternal smoking, drug or alcohol abuse, poor nutrition, and low socioeconomic status also play a role.
+Environmental factors associated with depression and anxiety such as maternal smoking, drug or alcohol misuse, poor nutrition, and low socioeconomic status also play a role.

 1. Untreated perinatal depressive disorders: In its most severe form, perinatal depression can lead to suicide in mothers, one of the leading causes of maternal and neonatal mortality.
 Approximately 7% to 10% of mothers often consider attempting suicide in the perinatal period.
 In addition, infant mortality within the first year post partum is nearly twice as likely to occur if the mother has postnatal depression (risk ~1.9).